adamxjohns/MIDS_capstone/README.md

  A few key observations jump out:
  - We have very few females in the group

- - Most of the patients are ex-smokers and current smokers are very rare
+ - Most of the patients are ex-smokers and current smokers are very rare.
+This variable is not very informative since we have no information on when patients quit smoking.

  - Age looks to be quite normally distributed around 65-70

  - The most common measurement time was 50-60 weeks

  ### CT Scan EDA